 Increase in Telemedicine in wake of COVID-19

 Telehealth use accelerated to warp speed due to COVID-19.
 As most hospitals across the country postponed all non-essential procedures, healthcare practices moved online almost overnight.
-Not surprisingly, The Journal of the American Informatics Association showed televisits grew by 685% for urgent care visits and by 4,345% for non-urgent care in the first months of stay at home orders.
+Not surprisingly, The Journal of the American Informatics Association showed televisits grew by 685% for urgent care visits and by 4,345% for non-urgent care in the first months of stay-at-home orders.
 The rapid adoption of telemedicine helped maintain social distancing guidelines set by the Center for Disease Control and preserved dwindling PPE.
-Physicians discovered an unexpected benefit of seeing into patients’ home environments and gain a clearer picture of their overall health.
+Physicians discovered an unexpected benefit of seeing into patients’ home environments and gaining a clearer picture of their overall health.

 Alongside telehealth and triage lines, out-of-hospital patient monitoring is on the rise (thank you, Apple & FitBit!).
 In 2017, around 64% of patients used some form of a digital device like apps or wearables to manage their health.
 Over 70% of patients wanted information in those devices to be given to their doctor.
-Just last year, the Centers for Medicare & Medicaid Services updated plans for providers to charge for mHealth and telehealth technology.
-This included billing codes for review of medical devices like blood pressure monitors, pulse oximetry devices, and respiratory flow rates.
+In fact, in 2019, the Centers for Medicare & Medicaid Services updated plans for providers to charge for mHealth and telehealth technology.
+This included billing codes for the review of medical devices like blood pressure monitors, pulse oximetry devices, and respiratory flow rates.
 The new guidelines allow for “clinical staff” such as nurses and medical assistants to perform the monitoring and will decrease physician workloads.
-Increased acceptance for billing of telemedicine and connected medical devices will have huge impacts on further adoption.
+Increased acceptance for billing of telemedicine and connected medical devices will have a huge impact on further adoption.

 The future of technology in healthcare